 The Great Tokyo Air-Raid of March 10th 1945 Remembered- and a visit to the Peace Monument in Tsukuba Mirai City at a spot where one of the attacking B-29 bombers crashed ( つくばみらい市のB29が墜落した場所の記念碑

 By Avi Landau

-Saturday March 11th 2018, will mark the 7- year anniversary of the Great East-Japan Earthquake and the deadly tsunami which came in its wake.
-With that tragedy still so fresh in our minds, and with the continuing concern for the victims and the course of reconstruction in the devastated areas, it is easy to understand how other disasters could be forgotten.
-In fact, in Japan, there has been so much tragedy over the past one hundred years alone ( not to mention ages past), that most of the commemoration days for these events, whether natural or man-made, now go by mostly unnoticed by the general public.
+Thursday March 11, 2021 will mark the 10 – year anniversary of the Great East-Japan Earthquake and the deadly tsunami which came in its wake.
+With that tragedy STILL fresh in our minds, and with the continuing concern for the victims and the course of reconstruction in the devastated areas, it is easy to understand how other disasters could be forgotten.
+In fact, in Japan, there has been so much tragedy over the past one hundred years alone ( not to mention ages past), that most of the commemoration days for these events, whether natural or man-made, now go-by mostly unnoticed by the general public.

 When March 10th rolls around, however, I cannot help but give pause to contemplate a tragedy of epic and historic proportions which took place on that date in 1945- the Great Tokyo Air-Raid (Tokyo Dai Ku-Shu-, 東京大空襲)- in which approximately 300 American B-29 Superfortress bombers dropped around 1,700 tons of incendiary bombs on Japan`s capital- which was made mostly of wood.